kunwar-sa/Entry-Management-Software/README.md

 SO PLEASE CONSIDER MY CHALLENGING SITUATION DURING EVALUATION.
 I AM CAPABLE OF MUCH MORE.

-For detailed report of this product read the "READ THIS>pdf" file...
+For detailed report of this product read the "READ THIS.pdf" file...

 TOOLS USED:
-Flask (A python min-framework)
+Flask (A python mini-framework)
 Python (Databases, routes, sessions, encryption) SQLite (Database)
 HTML (Layout)